bcmi/CDTNet-High-Resolution-Image-Harmonization/README.md

 We have also provided some commands in the "train.sh" for your convenience.

 ### Testing
-If you want to testing CDTNet in the HAdobe5K dataset with the "HAdobe5k_2048.pth" checkpoint, with high resolution is 2048 and low resolution is 512, finally save the results in "CDTNet_2048_result", you can run this command:
+If you want to test CDTNet-512 on 2048*2048 HAdobe5K test set with the "HAdobe5k_2048.pth" checkpoint and save the results in "CDTNet_2048_result", you can run this command:
 ```
 python3 evaluate_model.py CDTNet ./HAdobe5k_2048.pth --gpu 0 --datasets HAdobe5k --hr 2048 --lr 512 --save_dir ./CDTNet_2048_result
 ```